vercel/next.js/docs/advanced-features/open-telemetry.md

 If everything works well you should be able to see the root server span labeled as `GET /requested/pathname`.
 All other spans from that particular trace will be nested under it.

-By default we emit a few spans, but internally Next.js traces way more.
+Next.js traces more spans than are emitted by default.
 To see more spans, you must set `NEXT_OTEL_VERBOSE=1`.

 ## Custom Spans